DanielJBeckman/Beckman_CSCI2270_FinalProject/README.md

 This program should run on Mac and in a Unix.

 Daniel Beckman

 Open issues/bugs
-List any known bugs in the project, and any open enhancement requests.
+Make sure warnings are off.
+The program has several unintialized variables waiting on the user prompt.
+They do not effect the program.